 - All taxes within the country.

-Basically, this tourist fee covers all of your necessary expenses within Bhutan.
+Basically, the Bhutan tourist fee covers all of your necessary expenses within Bhutan.
 The only common costs not covered by this fee are:

 - Flight to/from Bhutan

 - Tips for guides and drivers (expected at around 10% of the tour cost)

 Once you’ve paid your tour company, you could theoretically waltz into Bhutan without cash, no problem… though your guide will deserve a tip by the end of your trip!

 Where does the Bhutan tourist fee money go?

 Obviously, a slice of the pie goes to the tour agency, guides, drivers, hotels, etc. What’s more interesting is the $65 per day going to the government’s “sustainable development fee”.

 Fancy name aside, this means around 30% of your money goes to free health care, free education, poverty relief, and infrastructure for Bhutan’s people.
 And unlike some of Bhutan’s less scrupulous neighbors, you can rest assured this money is actually being used as intended.